E-Connect - Child Care Services

 After the Northwood Tech E-Connect - Child Care Services Program

-Upon completion of the program, you will obtain Pathway Certificates in Group Child Care Essentials and Preschool Education Professional (The Registry Preschool Credential), and a E-Connect - Child Care Services technical diploma.
+Upon completion of the program, you will obtain a pathway certificate in Group Child Care Essentials and an E-Connect - Child Care Services technical diploma.
 Continue your education at Northwood Tech in the Early Childhood Education or E-CHiLD associate degree programs.

 T.E.A.C.H.
 Early Childhood® WISCONSIN provides higher education scholarships to professionals who work in regulated early childhood and school age care settings.
 Since its inception in 1999, T.E.A.CH. has provided more than 14,000 scholarships to over 8,000 early childhood teachers.